Morse theory for manifolds with boundary: Splitting interior handles

 \subsection{About the proof}

 The argument is based on the following two-dimensional picture.
 Consider the set $Z=\{(x,y)\in\R^2\colon x\geqslant 0\}$ and the function $D\colon Z\to\R$ given by

 where $a\in\R$ is a parameter.
 Observe that the boundary of $Z$ given by $\{x=0\}$ is invariant under the gradient flow of $D$ (see Figure~\ref{fig:stream}).
-The proof of the following lemma is completely straightforward and will be omitted.

 \begin{lemma} For $a>0$, $D$ has a single Morse critical point in the interior of $Z$.
-For $a<0$, $D$ has two critical points on the boundary of $Z$. \end{lemma} For $a=0$, $D$ acquires a $D_4^{-}$ singularity at the origin (see e.g. \cite{AGV}).
+For $a<0$, $D$ has two Morse critical points on the boundary of $Z$. \end{lemma} \begin{proof} Critical points of $D$ are given by $\frac{\partial D}{\partial x}=\frac{\partial D}{\partial y}=0$, that is, $xy=0$ and $3y^2-x^2+a=0$.
+The first equation means that $y=0$ or $x=0$ and then we get solutions $(\pm \sqrt{a},0)$ and $(0,\pm\sqrt{-a/3})$.
+In the case $a>0$ we consider only first two solutions (and only one of them belongs to $Z$), while if $a<0$, only the last two solutions are real and they correspond to boundary critical points.
+Checking that these critical points are Morse is straightforward and is left to the reader. \end{proof} For $a=0$, $D$ acquires a $D_4^{-}$ singularity at the origin (see e.g. \cite[Section 17.1]{AGV}).

 The proof of Theorem~\ref{thm:handsplit} starts with introducing `local/global' coordinates $(x,y,u_1,\dots,u_{n-1})$ at $z$, in which $F$ has the form $D(x,y)\pm u_1^2\pm\dots\pm u_{n-1}^2$, hence it also parametrizes a neighbourhood of a path connecting $z$ with a point of $Y$.
-Then we change the parameter $a$ (which we originally assume to be equal to $1$) to $-\delta$, where $\delta$ is very small positive number (which corresponds to the move of the critical point to the boundary along the chosen path).
+Then we change the parameter $a$ (which we originally assume to be equal to $1$) to $-\delta$, where $\delta$ is very small positive number (which corresponds to moving the critical point to the boundary along the chosen path).